 If you’ve had your fair share of rainforests and waterfalls, the city side of Oahu is a breath of busy air for those needing a little night life.
 It’s no wonder that Oahu has adopted the nickname “The Gathering Place.”
-From good eats to great surf, this island has a little bit of everything!
+From good eats to great surf and Waikiki Beach, this island has a little bit of everything!

 #19: Road to Hana, Maui

 The Road to Hana can be truly memorable if you know what to expect.
 This winding road isn’t for those prone to car sickness or an aversion to narrow roads that barely fit two lanes of traffic.
 But if you are up for a little adventure and lots of stunning scenery, this experience fits the bill.
 The dense rainforest, the tropical fruit stands along the road, the thrill of discovering a hidden waterfall, the charming town of Hana…all well worth the drive!

 From tropical beaches to pine tree forests, Maui’s upcountry is a literal breath of fresh air.
 The elevation offers one of the most spectacular views of Maui without battling the crowds to snag a picture.
 There are plenty of unique activities up here depending on your interests.
 Scout out the local Maui wine tasting or the farm-to-table dining up here!

 Mahalo to Hawaii Web Group for their collaboration on this great article!

 - Looking for great places to stay on Maui?
 You’ll save by BOOKING DIRECTLY with the owners/managers of these accommodations.